RolandChristensen/developer-journal/_drafts/github-projects.md

 ```
 4. Commit the file on a new branch and start a pull request

+Note: search for github emojis to find lists of available emojis.

 #### Viewing Workflow Results
 1. Navigate to the main page of your repository
 2. Click **Actions** on the top row of tabs